-FFRF sues Pismo Beach over prayers, chaplain
+FFRF successfully sues Pismo Beach over prayers, chaplain

-At each bi-monthly city council meeting the city chaplain, Dr. Paul Jones, a Pentecostal preacher, gives a sectarian Christian prayer.
+At each bi-monthly city council meeting the city chaplain, Dr. Paul Jones, a Pentecostal preacher, gave a sectarian Christian prayer.
 The complaint included a statistical breakdown of the prayers including the fact that only 3 of more than 120 prayers were not delivered by Christian clergy.
 Jones has delivered 112 of the 126 prayers scheduled by the council between Jan.
 1, 2008, to Oct.
 15, 2013.
 All but one of the 126 prayers was addressed to the Christian god.
 The Christian bible was cited more than 88 times.
 And in virtually every prayer Jones pressures citizens and the council to live a Christian lifestyle in accordance with the bible, to vote for “righteous” leaders, or to make decisions that honor Jones’ particular god.

 The case was argued on California state law, so the Supreme Court’s decision in Greece v.
 Galloway (decided on the Monday after the final FFRF/Pismo Beach settlement was approved on Friday) has no impact on the case.